๐ŸŽจArt Therapy

 Depth-Oriented Theories: Accessing the Unconscious

-These theories share a common belief that healing requires accessing material below conscious awareness.
+These theories share a core belief that healing requires accessing material below conscious awareness.
 Art serves as a bridge to unconscious content, bypassing verbal defenses and allowing symbolic expression of repressed or hidden psychological material.

 Psychodynamic Art Therapy Theory